satyakumaritekela/Search-Books-Retrieval/README.md

 # CSCI-5409-A3
-Advanced Topics in Cloud Computing - MERN Application deployed in AWS cloud using Docker Compose
+Advanced Topics in Cloud Computing - MEAN Application deployed in AWS cloud using Docker Compose

 Services
 ********